BrainlifeMEEG/app-concat/README.md

 ## Output

-All output file (a resampled T1w NIFTI-1 file) will be generated inside the current working directory (pwd), inside a specifc directory called:
+All output file (a concatenated MNE/FIFF (.fif) file) will be generated inside the current working directory (pwd), inside a specifc directory called:

 ```
 out_dir